40net-cloud/fortigate-aws-autoscale-terraform/documentation/lamda_explained.md

 - remove_item_from_dydb: removes an item from DynamoDB

 ### Logging
 The script uses the logging module to log important events and errors.
-The log level is set to INFO by default.
+The log level is set to INFO by default. <br>
+Each Lambda function has its own log group (CloudWatch -> Log groups -> /aws/lambda/fgt-asg-lambda_fgt_byol_asg) <br>
+It contains detailed information about the actions taken.

 ## Conclusion
 In conclusion, the provided lambda script is designed to control auto-scaling with FortiGates in AWS.
 It handles launch and terminate events, creates and cleans up network interfaces, and uses a locking mechanism to prevent concurrent access to the interface track file.
 The script also provides several methods for interacting with DynamoDB.